top of page

 Robert Boyd Skipper, at St. Mary's University, has developed a somewhat different methodology.
 He also makes blogs a central part of the course and uses detailed rubrics.
 A common way to use blogs is to have a discussion board for the whole class, where students can start a thread or comment on someone else's posting.
 Skipper's model is different (see his article in Teaching Philosophy).
 Each student has his/her individual blog, and other students visit that blog and enter comments.

 TΦ101 has been using blogs for parts of courses and has developed some blog instructions and grading criteria.
-Our experience is that a blog is most effective for more "relevant" material, such as feminism, where students have strong opinions.
-It is also important for the faculty member to be a regular contributor to the blog, so that students know that the work is valued by the faculty member.
+When using an online discussion board or blog format, it is important to write a prompt that will really motivate students to want to respond.
+It is also important for the faculty member to be a regular contributor to the discussion board/blog, so that students know that the work is valued by the faculty member.
 Although it is hard to get the students to do heavy analysis in their blog posts, it appears that when they do return to a formal writing project, their writing is stronger.

 Source: